RobertsBatars/ai-node-builder/node_creation_guide.md

         try:
             duration = float(duration)
         except (ValueError, TypeError):
-            duration = 0 # Default to 0 if input is invalid
+            duration = 0 # Default to 0 if invalid

         # This is a non-blocking sleep.
 The engine can run other nodes
         # while this one is waiting.